-There are few management tasks more daunting than navigating the brilliant-toxic employee situation.
-I’ve personally lived through this on several occasions, and I have the battle scars to show for my experiences.
-I have also debated this case on dozens of occasions in MBA and executive settings as well as in the court of public opinion.
+I have debated this case on dozens of occasions in MBA and executive settings as well as in the court of public opinion.
 The topic is always polarizing.

-The other camp offers a variety of creative ideas and half-measures, including isolating the employee to minimize the toxicity, promoting the individual to lead the team and offering team coaching for all parties in an attempt to get them to play nicely together.
+The other camp offers a variety of creative ideas and half-measures including isolating the employee to minimize the toxicity and promoting the individual to lead the team and offering team coaching for all parties in an attempt to get them to play nicely together.
 The rationale of this camp is best summarized as, “It would be horrible to fire Steve Jobs,” and, “Do you really want to see this big brain in your competitor’s booth at an industry trade show?”

-Learn to recognize the signs of a simmering problem.
-When your team members excuse aberrant behaviors with statements that sound like, “That’s just Joe/Jane.
+When your team members excuse aberrant behaviors with statements like, “That’s just Joe/Jane.
 We expect that from her,” know that you have a problem.
-And while people might expect jerk-like behaviors from the subject, it doesn’t mean the behaviors should be allowed to persist.
+And while people might expect unacceptable behaviors from the subject, it does not mean the behaviors should be allowed to persist.

-Gauge the level of toxicity.
-My focus in this post is on the types of behaviors that annoy others, reduce collaboration and add stress to the culture, and not on those that fall into the categories that demand immediate escalation and formal investigation.
-In my own experiences the brilliant-toxic employee stepped on toes, treated critics rudely, violated team and individual trust, bypassed the chain of command, alienated team members and genuinely irked everyone in their way.
-However, if the issues involve harassment, threats of violence or others, skip this post and directly escalate to the designated authorities in your firm.
+My focus in this post is on the types of behaviors that annoy others, reduce collaboration, and add stress to the culture, not those behaviors that demand immediate escalation and formal investigation.
+In my own experiences, the brilliant-toxic employee steps on toes, treats critics rudely, violates team and individual trust, bypasses the chain of command, alienates team members, and irks everyone in their way.
+However, if the issues involves harassment or threats of violence, skip this post and go to the designated authorities in your firm.

-Observation, feedback and coaching are your primary power tools.
 Move quickly to create opportunities to observe the individual in action.
-Offer timely positive and critical feedback and importantly, work with the individual to define specific, real-time behavior improvements.
+Offer timely positive and critical feedback and, importantly, work with the individual to define specific, real-time behavior improvements.
 Provide positive feedback on improvements when they are earned.
-Leverage Coach Goldsmith’s concept of Feed-Forward to help the individual develop a view to how situations are handled in a positive manner in the future.
+Use Marshall Goldsmith’s concept of feed-forward to help the individual perceive how to handle situations in a positive manner in the future.

-Consider professional coaching.
-This is a controversial point in my live debates on this topic.
+Consider coaching.
+It is a controversial point in my live debates on this topic.
 Many perceive that coaching should be reserved for good citizens.
-In many instances, this brilliant but less-than ideal citizen merits additional investment.
-Of course, coaching only works if the individual genuinely embraces the opportunity and commits to recognizing and changing behaviors.
+However, in many instances, this brilliant but less-than-ideal citizen merits additional investment.
+Of course, coaching only works if the individual embraces the opportunity and commits to recognizing and changing behaviors.
 I have no qualms exploring this option assuming I am living up to the conditions in the other tips outlined here.

-Face reality: if there’s no progress, put teeth into your program.
-If you’ve invested time, energy and capital in a robust program of feedback and coaching to no avail, you should work with your manager and H.R. specialist to develop and implement an escalation program.
-This program may very well include termination for non-compliance.
-This is an unfortunate place to end up, and too many managers stop short of this step.
+If you’ve invested time, energy, and capital in a robust program of feedback and coaching to no avail, you should work with your manager and H.R. specialist to develop and implement an escalation program.
+This program may include termination for non-compliance.
+It is an unfortunate option but a necessary one, and too many managers stop short of this step.